-Sixth instance adds an enhanced village center designation.
-A town can receive enhanced designation for a village center if they have permanent zoning and subdivision bylaws, municipal sewer and water infrastructure, and adequate staff.
+Seventh instance adds an enhanced village center designation.
+A town can receive enhanced designation for a village center if they have permanent zoning and subdivision bylaws, municipal sewer, alternative or community sewer, or water infrastructure, and adequate staff.
 Priority housing projects located in Enhanced village centers require 50 or more units to trigger Act 250.
 This is a temporary provision that sunsets on July 1, 2026.
+It also adds language to the statute that sets the requirements for a neighborhood development area.
+It adds municipal sewer, alternative or community sewer, or water infrastructure.

-Seventh instance deletes the Secs.
+Eighth instance deletes the Secs.
 24-25, the wastewater permit connection sections.
 It inserts in their place the language from H.332 which would create a summer study committee to study how to increase compliance with the RBES and the CBES.
+It also appropriates \$125,000 for the study.